-Is there an effective process to monitor changes in the external environment and provide early warning that adjustments to strategy might be necessary?
-ON THE 2023 BOARD AGENDA

-Is the company prepared to weather an economic downturn?
-Are stress tests sufficiently severe?
+- Is there an effective process to monitor changes in the external environment and provide early warning that adjustments to strategy might be necessary? - Is the company prepared to weather an economic downturn?

-Help management keep sight of how the big picture is changing: connecting dots, thinking differently, and staying agile and alert to what's happening in the world.
+Help management keep sight of how the big picture is changing-connecting dots, thinking differently, and staying agile and alert to what's happening in the world.
 Disruption, strategy, and risk should be hardwired together in boardroom discussions.